msmykowski/proceed/README.md

 # proceed
-A lightweight boilerplate to quickly get a react project up and running.
+A minimal boilerplate to quickly get React projects up and running.

 Getting Started: